 Visitors, guests and children are not permitted at the test center.

 Any person found using notes, books, or other aids; giving or receiving help; removing examination materials or notes from the test center; causing a disturbance or engaging in practices contrary to the rules of proper examination conduct will be dismissed from the test center.
 Any decisions regarding disciplinary measures will be made by the Exam Supervisor at the Department of State.

-You must correctly answer at least 70 percent of the questions to pass the exam.
-However, all exam results are reported as either passed or failed; you will not get a numerical score.
+All exam results are reported as either passed or failed; you will not get a numerical score.

 You will be notified by mail as soon as your exam results are available.
-Results are not given over the phone, so please do not call Licensing Services for them.

 You will be issued a certificate of registration only after you pass both the written and the practical exams, your proofs of course instruction and traineeship have been reviewed and deemed satisfactory (if required) and your application and fee have been submitted.